 Artificial nests serve as a straightforward and efficient method to support the flourishing of bird populations.
 Artificial nests play a crucial role in enhancing the well-being of bird species and the ecosystem by offering shelter, supporting conservation efforts, and improving biodiversity.
-Promoting the utilisation of these nests may have a beneficial influence on the relationship between wildlife and human engagement with the natural environment (Fuller, 2010; Cox, 2015; Putri et al., 2020).
+Promoting the utilisation of these nests may have a beneficial influence on the relationship between wildlife and human engagement with the natural environment (Fuller et al,, 2010; Cox, 2015; Putri et al., 2020).
 Some studies have indicated that utilising artificial materials for the construction of man-made bird nests can be advantageous, while other findings suggest that these materials may not be appropriate.
 This discussion has resulted in ambiguity concerning the optimal materials for nest building.
 The existing body of work on this topic is currently lacking in depth.
 Birds utilise an extensive range of both natural and synthetic materials in the construction of their nests.
 In forest environments, natural items such as twigs, leaves, and bark are typically collected to construct nests (Scott, 1977; Heinrich, 2013; Deeming, 2023).
 In instances where natural materials are limited or inaccessible, birds frequently turn to artificial materials present in their environment to finalise their nest building (James Reynolds et al., 2019).
 Furthermore, numerous avian species have evolved to occupy artificial habitats created by human constructions, highlighting their extraordinary ability to adjust to modified surroundings.
 The majority of the workers indicated that utilising artificial materials in the construction of bird nests negatively impacts the birds (Lambrechts et al., 2010; Suárez-Rodríguez et al., 2017; Jagiello et al., 2023; Zhang et al., 2023).
 Consequently, because of the distinctive features of this area, we solely employed natural materials for our investigation.

 In order to tackle this issue, we carried out an experiment aimed at identifying the types of materials that birds preference when constructing their nests.
 This experiment seeks to investigate the preferences of birds for various types of man-made nests constructed from different natural materials.
 A total of 118 nests were constructed and positioned in trees to monitor the selection preferences of birds.
 This investigation aims to identify the optimal materials and designs for artificial bird nests.
 The results could enhance conservation initiatives for birds by refining nest designs tailored to various species.
 The study is aimed at expanding the knowledge of avian nesting behaviour in relation to anthropogenic structures.